Small Group Experiential Travel

 Included Meal(s): Breakfast and Dinner

-From Oudtshoorn we travel through the Huis River Pass with its spectacular rock formations and the little farming town of Ladismith, named after the Spanish wife of British Cape Governor Sir Harry Smith.
-We cross our second mountain range of the day to arrive in the town of Swellendam, the third oldest colonial town in South Africa, established in 1745.
-The town has several buildings built in the charming Cape Dutch style, with characteristic whitewashed walls and black thatched roofs.
+From Oudtshoorn, we travel through the Huis River Pass with its striking rock formations and the farming town of Ladismith, named after the Spanish wife of British Cape Governor Sir Harry Smith.
+We cross our second mountain range of the day to reach Swellendam, South Africa's third-oldest colonial town, established in 1745.
+The town features several buildings in the charming Cape Dutch style, characterized by whitewashed walls and black thatched roofs.

-We then pass through a vast wheat growing and sheep farming area on our way to Cape Town.* In the late afternoon we cross the Hottentots Holland Mountains (our third range for the day), the centre of South Africa's apple growing region, to arrive in Cape Town, one of the world's most isolated and beautiful cities.
+Our route continues through vast wheat-growing and sheep-farming areas on the way to Cape Town.
+In the late afternoon, we cross the Hottentots Holland Mountains—our third mountain range of the day—through the centre of South Africa's apple-growing region.
+This brings us to Cape Town, one of the world's most isolated and beautiful cities.

-At some point during our time in Cape Town (weather dependent and may move elsewhere in our program), we will take a gondola trip to the top of Table Mountain, a sandstone plateau rising up above the city.
-The top is approximately 3km wide and at its highest point, Maclear's Beacon, rises to 1085m/3,580 ft.
-Over the centuries it has become one of South Africa's most famous landmarks.
-The steep cliffs and rocky outcrops of the mountain play home to a number of animals and approximately 1,470 species of plants -- more than the entire British Isles!
+Weather permitting, we take a gondola trip to the top of Table Mountain, a sandstone plateau rising above the city.
+The flat top stretches approximately 3 km (1.9 miles) wide, reaching its highest point at Maclear's Beacon at 1,085 metres (3,580 feet).
+Over the centuries, this formation has become one of South Africa's most recognizable landmarks.
+The steep cliffs and rocky outcrops support various animals and approximately 1,470 plant species—more than the entire British Isles.
+If weather does not permit, we'll try to accomplish this excursion elsewhere in our program,.

 Overnight in Cape Town.